Beliavsky/Fortran-code-on-GitHub/README.md

 [randomField](https://github.com/cottereau/randomField): generation of random fields with prescribed first-order marginal distribution and correlation structure over structured grids or non-structured point arrays, by cottereau

+[rngff](https://github.com/Archaeologic-Inc/rngff): unified abstract interface for an object-oriented random number generator and a collection of implementations using various algorithms, by Brad Richardson

 [rng_fortran](https://github.com/jannisteunissen/rng_fortran): generates random integers, uniform, normal, and Poisson variates, and random points on a circle or sphere, using the xoroshiro128plus generator, by Jannis Teunissen

-[approx_stdnormal](https://github.com/SomajitDey/approx_stdnormal): fast generation of an array of standard normal variates using a (modified) Box-Muller transform, by SomajitDey

 [xoshiro-fortran](https://github.com/DSCF-1224/xoshiro-fortran): implementation of xoshiro/xoroshiro in Fortran 2008, by DSCF-1224